Karen Kerschmann, LCSW

 Examining this interaction, one would be led to believe that getting just a couple hours of sleep is worthy of a badge of honor.
 On the other hand, I’ll tell you something quite different.

-When I have a client come into my office, one of the first questions I ask them is “How much sleep are you getting?”
-Have you ever thought about your sleep habits might affect your mental health?
-Sleep deprivation is clearly linked to increased anxiety, depression, and even psychosis in patients.
-In my experience clients who are suffering from any mental disorders will typically see symptoms improve remarkably with adequate shut eye.
+When a client comes into my office, one of the first questions I ask them is, “How much sleep are you getting?”
+Have you ever thought about how your sleep can affect your mental health?
+Sleep deprivation is linked to increased anxiety, depression, and even psychosis in patients.
+In my experience, clients who are suffering from any mental disorders will typically see symptoms improve remarkably with adequate shut-eye.

-Arguably the most dangerous consequence of sleep deprivation is a slower response time.
+Arguably, the most dangerous consequence of sleep deprivation in mental health is a slower response time.
 The adage that a tired driver is more dangerous than a drunk driver is has been established over and over again in studies; cognitive effects of sleep deprivation may lead to mistakes, errors in judgment, and even psychosis.
 This relates to memory storage and even the decision-making process.
 If you haven’t been getting enough sleep, you are probably missing details at work or working on projects for school.

 How much sleep do I need?

-Truth be told, there really isn’t a specific amount of sleep that each person should aim for.
-Some people operate just fine with six hours, but some people need more than eight.
+Truth be told, there isn’t a specific amount of sleep that each person should aim for.
+Some people operate just fine with six hours, but others need more than eight.
 Generally, you should always wake up feeling refreshed just a few minutes before the alarm rings.

 What can I do to avoid sleep deprivation?